nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Design Patterns - Exercise/Composite/README.md

 ### Basic Operations

 Create an interface IGiftOperations that will contain two operations - Add and Remove (a gift).
 You should create the interface because the Leaf class doesn’t need the operation methods.

+### 2. Composite Class

+Now you have to create the composite class (CompositeGift).
+It should inherit the GiftBase class and implement the IGiftOperations interface.
+Therefore, the implementation is pretty forward.
+It will consist of many objects from the GiftBase class.
+The Add method will add a gift and the Remove - will remove one.
+The CalculateTotalPrice method will return the price of the CompositeGift.